As a journalist, I have been reporting about social, political and economic state of affairs in Southeast Asia through people’s lives.

 Thank you for visiting this site, The People of Southeast Asia, from among the three hundred million plus websites available worldwide.

-More than 30 years ago, before I went to Vietnam on self-assignment, a former refugee from Vietnam who worked at an electric installation gave me 50,000 yen to support my activities as a journalist.
-He knew that my reportages in Southeast Asia always wound up in the red.
-But to accept contribution from him would be a contradiction, it would make me wonder why I am determined to cover the north/south issue in Southeast Asia.
+More than 30 years ago, before I went to Vietnam on a business trip, a former refugee from Vietnam who worked at electric work donated 50,000 yen to support my activities as a journalist.
+He knew that my reportage in Southeast Asia always wound up in the red.
+But to accept contribution from him would be a contradiction.
+It would make me wonder why I am determined to cover the north/south issue in Southeast Asia.
 I thought I should decline his contribution, but I did not want to nullify his intentions.
-So, when I arrived at Ho Chi Minh City, I search for his sister who was selling shoes in that city and placed 5 100-US dollar bills in her hand, telling her “this is from your brother”.
+So, when I arrived at Ho Chi Minh City, I search for his sister who was selling shoes there and put five 100-US dollar bills in her hand, telling her, “This is from your brother.”

 The articles on this website are not in high demand.
-Therefore, these news coverages do not wind up on commercial media, including newspapers, magazines, television and even internet news sites.
-Many of these articles can be brought to you because this is a private website.
-It is difficult to make a living with this theme, as I have poured money into this site from not only my earnings covering news and documentary within my 38-year career as a journalist, but also through earnings from covering other topics such as dining, tourism, sports and music.
+Therefore, these news reports do not wind up on commercial media, including newspapers, magazines, television and even internet news sites.
+Many of these articles can reach you because this is a private website.
+It is difficult to make a living by working on the themes like those on this website, so I poured money into this site from not only my earnings covering news and making documentary programs throughout my 38-year career as a journalist, but also earnings from covering other topics such as hot springs and delicacies, sports and music.

-News coverage with limited funds are restricted in many ways.
-Sometimes there are no funds to cover certain things which otherwise might be recommended.
-On the other hand, there is freedom to plan and edit, as there is no need to bow to corporate donors and sponsors.
-Thanks to the people of Southeast Asia and Japan, who understand my perspective, and who have supported me through their work in translations and in pointing me to stories, has it been possible for me to continue my reportages.
+News coverage on self-assignment with limited funds is restricted in many ways.
+Sometimes there are no funds to cover a certain topic even though I knew it would be better to report on it.
+On the other hand, I can freely plan and edit articles, as there is no need to give consideration to corporate donors and sponsors.
+Thanks to the people of Southeast Asia and Japan who understand my stance and have supported me through serving as translators and offering news stories, it has been possible for me to continue my reportage.
 I would like to take this opportunity to express my sincere gratitude.

 Shinichi Asabe, Journalist